fluxapps/pdf-wrap/docs/development-guide.md

 PDF Wrap uses [typescript-logging](https://github.com/mreuvers/typescript-logging).

-The configuration abstracted to the user, to enable a unified log output.
+The configuration is abstracted to the user, to enable a unified log output.

 ## The logger name